 MOOD

-What Does MOOD Mean?
+What Does MOOD Mean in a Text?

 MOOD means "State of Mind" and "Relatable Feeling."